RaviRahar/fzf-combi-mode/README.md

 - \<C-f\> : cycle between modes
 - \<BS\> : Act as normal backspace, but if query is empty then go back in path
+- \<C-t\> : cycle in submodes of browser mode (toggles files or hidden, by default only non-hidden directories are shown)

 ### Configuration